Neotron-Compute/Neotron-Book/src/2_bios.md

 fn VideoModeGetInfo(mode: u8) -> Option<VideoModeInfo>;
 ```

 Gets information about a specific video mode.
+Returns `None` if that video mode is not supported.
+Video Mode 0 is always 'no video' - i.e. the video output is disabled or not available.

 ### VideoModeGet